-Ireland has a wide array of fascinating Irish folklore and stories – this article is part of a series identifying some of Ireland’s most interesting myths and legends.
+Ireland has many fascinating Irish folklore and stories – this article is part of a series identifying some of Ireland’s most interesting myths and legends.

-Tales of tragic lovers are prevalent in so many cultures – England of course has Shakespeare’s Romeo and Juliet, probably the world’s most well-known of the doomed lovers.
-But other cultures have them too – in Spain, find Isabel and Diego, commonly known as ‘Los Amantes de Teruel,’ in Estonia there is the story of Maija, the Rose of Turaida, and her lover Victor.
-And of course there are the famously tragic Tristan and Iseult.
-Mythology and history are littered with such tales as these…
+England, of course, has Shakespeare’s Romeo and Juliet, probably the world’s most well-known of the doomed lovers.
+But other cultures have them too – in Spain, find Isabel and Diego, known as ‘Los Amantes de Teruel.’
+In Estonia there’s the story of doomed Rose of Turaida and her lover Victor.
+And of course, the famously tragic Tristan and Iseult.

-Ireland’s own tale of tragic lovers is that of Diarmuid and Grainne (pronounced ‘djeer-met’ and ‘grauhn-ya’).
-Many of Irish mythological tales are interconnected, with characters who weave in and out of various stories and take on differing roles.
-The hero of this series’s part 1, the giant called Finn McCool, becomes the antagonist in the tale of Diarmuid and Grainne.
+Ireland’s own tale of tragic lovers is that of Diarmuid and Grainne (pronounced ‘djeer-muht’ and ‘grauhn-ya’).
+Many of Irish mythological tales are interconnected with characters weaving in and out of various stories.
+The hero of part 1 of this series, the giant called Finn McCool, becomes the antagonist in the tale of Diarmuid and Grainne.

 Diarmuid and Grainne escaped together – some versions say she actually drugged the whole banquet except for Diarmuid in order to get him on his own!
 In any case, the couple eloped together.
 Upon waking up in the morning and finding his beloved and best warrior gone, one can imagine that Finn McCool wasn’t very happy about that.
 No – the angry, jilted giant pursued them all over Ireland.